 Since Rio, he has continued to run some very successful races, including the 3,000m at the Birmingham Grand Prix in August, where he announced he would no longer be competing for GB, by symbolically handing his vest over to teammate Andy Butchart.
 Instead, he will focus on marathon running, hoping to make a similar impact to what he did on the track.
 Overall, Mo has won four Olympic gold medals, five European Championship golds and six World Championship golds.

 He is not only one of the most decorated long-distance runners of all time, but he is one of the most inspiring figures in the world.
 A true champion in sport and a humble human being, Sir Mo Farah CBE can provide gripping speeches.
 He often discusses peak performance and achieving goals by using his own personal success as examples.

-To book Sir Mo Farah for your corporate event or conference, simply contact the Champions Speakers agency by filling in our online contact form or by alternatively calling a booking agent on +44 1509 85 29 27.
+To book Mo Farah for your corporate event, function or conference, simply contact the Champions Speakers agency using the contact details below.

 When he’s at corporate events, Mo is known to discuss the following topics:

 - Long Distance Runner

 - Maximising Success